 Procedure for Collection of CPP Death Benefit and Reimbursement from the Public Trustee:

 CPP provides a one-time death benefit to the estate of a contributor for the costs associated with a funeral.
 If there is no estate, the person or party responsible for the funeral expenses is eligible to receive the death benefit.

-HS has a shared service agreement with Service Alberta for the collection of debts owed to HS, including the collection of CPP Death Benefits and estate funds that may be available through the Public Trustee.
+Human Services has a shared service agreement with Service Alberta for the collection of debts owed to Human Services, including the collection of CPP Death Benefits and estate funds that may be available through the Public Trustee.

-In all cases when HS pays for the funeral and there is an apparent CPP Death Benefit available or estate funds held by the Public Trustee, HS staff:
+In all cases when Human Services pays for the funeral and there is an apparent CPP Death Benefit available or estate funds held by the Public Trustee, Human Services staff:

 - Compile the following information: